nf-core/website/markdown/events/2023/hackathon-march-2023/index.md

 #### Documentation

 The documentation group will focus on all things documentation related, from pipelines themselves to modules and general documentation to aid in getting started with nf-core and Nextflow.
+This is a great group to start, if you are not sure where to begin.

 #### Infrastructure

 The nf-core website and central tooling are always being improved.
-If this sounds like a fun task for you, join the infrastructure group!
+If you enjoy working with python or want to do some web development (mainly CSS and javascript (we are using astrojs+svelte)), join the infrastructure group!

 #### Pipelines

 The pipelines group will focus on any pipeline-related work.
-This could be a DSL2 conversion of a pipeline, a new or improved feature for a pipeline, or an entirely new pipeline.
+This could be a DSL2 conversion of a pipeline, a new or improved feature for a pipeline, or an entirely new pipeline (please let us register a new pipeline already before the hackathon, following [our guidelines](https://nf-co.re/docs/contributing/adding_pipelines#before-you-start)).

 #### Modules